Polyhedral Clinching Auctions with a Single Sample

-A recent study \citep{DFLLR2021} also revealed that without prior information on valuations, there is no mechanism that satisfies all of the {\it dominant strategy incentive compatibility} (DSIC), {\it individual rationality} (IR), {\it budget balance} (BB), and a constant approximation to the optimal SW.
-Instead, by assuming prior information on sellers' valuations, known as the {\it single-sample assumption}, they proposed {\it single-sample mechanisms} to achieve all the aforementioned properties.
-These mechanisms are obtained by their blackbox reduction methods that transform any one-sided mechanism into a two-sided one with some loss of efficiency.
-They implied two excellent points for the design of efficient mechanisms in two-sided markets {\it without budgets}\footnote{These implications hold even in the presence of constraints on the allocation of goods such as matroid constraints, which motivates us to tackle budget constraints imposed on buyers' payments.}: \begin{itemize} \item A single sample from each seller's distribution of valuations is sufficient to obtain a constant approximation to the optimal SW while satisfying DSIC, IR, and BB. \item Efficient mechanisms in one-sided markets can also be useful in two-sided markets. \end{itemize}
+A recent study \citep{DFLLR2021} also revealed that without prior information on valuations, there is no mechanism that satisfies all of the \textit{dominant strategy incentive compatibility} (DSIC), \textit{individual rationality} (IR), \textit{budget balance} (BB), and a constant approximation to the optimal SW.
+Instead, by assuming minimal prior information---known as the \textit{single-sample assumption}---they proposed \textit{single-sample mechanisms} to achieve all of the properties.
+These mechanisms are derived by black-box reductions, which transform any one-sided mechanism into a two-sided one with some loss of efficiency.
+They implied two excellent points for the design of efficient mechanisms in two-sided markets in the \textit{absence} of \textit{budget constraints}: \begin{itemize} \item A single sample from each seller's distribution of valuations is sufficient to obtain a constant approximation to the optimal SW while satisfying DSIC, IR, and BB. \item Efficient mechanisms in one-sided markets can also be useful in two-sided markets. \end{itemize}

-The next challenge for auctions in two-sided markets, {\it budget constraints} would be a natural direction.
-Multi-unit auctions with budget constraints are common.
+As these implications hold even in the presence of constraints on the allocation of goods, \textit{budget constraints} would be a natural next challenge.
+Even in two-sided markets, multi-unit auctions with budgets are important, not only theoretically but also in practice.
 For instance, in display advertising, advertisers often have maximum possible payments to publishers for a given time period.
-On the other hand, budget constraints have theoretical difficulties, even in one-sided markets.
+However, budget constraints have theoretical difficulties, even in one-sided markets.
 A well-known folklore (see, e.g., \citep{DLN2012, DL2014}) states that even a constant approximation to the optimal SW cannot be achieved by any mechanism that satisfies DSIC and IR.
-In particular, under budget constraints, an efficiency objective alternative to that of \citet{DFLLR2021} is needed.
+Thus, under budget constraints, an alternative efficiency objective is needed.